-It maintains its servers with a great degree of caution too.
-VyprVPN is one of the few services that runs entire data centers.
+It maintains its server connections with a great degree of caution too.
+VyprVPN is one of the few internet services that runs entire data centers.
 This stands in contrast to other services that mainly outsource or rent.
 It’s in control of all the traffic flowing through the system, ensuring stringent privacy, minimal downtime, and great speeds.

 VyprVPN uses the OpenVPN protocol, 256-bit AES encryption, 2,048-bit RSA keys without perfect forward secrecy, and SHA256 authentication.
 There’s an internet kill switch included.
 It’s also able to unlock content on Netflix, Hulu, and BBC iPlayer.

 There are over 700 VyprVPN servers spread across the world.

 Apps are available for both Android and iOS as well as desktop support for Windows and MacOS.

 - Great unblocking capabilities, works well in Saudi Arabia

 - Stable and speedy connections with secure apps

 - Owns and manages its entire network of servers

 - Slightly more expensive than some VPNs

 - Other VPNs have more options for advanced configuration